Tomas-Kac/japan-chronicle-site/README.md

 - **70 historical provinces** (旧国), **9 march routes**, and three draped historical maps (1690 / 1779 / 1860)
 - A **year slider** segmented by era, an **events overlay** tied to the timeline, **clan** and **search** filters

-## 🗺️ Run it locally
+## Run it locally

-It's a static site — no build step, no server-side code, no API keys.
+It's a static site, no build step, no server-side code, no API keys.
 Just serve the folder:

 ```bash
 python3 -m http.server 8010